Skip to main content

 Hanoi and the North

-The street food here is not a novelty — it is the actual cuisine.
+The street food here isn’t a novelty — it’s the actual cuisine.
 Bun cha (grilled pork with noodles and herbs), banh mi (the perfect fusion of French and Vietnamese baking), egg coffee at Giang Cafe (where the drink was invented in 1946).
-We build street food tours with local guides who know which stall has the best bun cha in the city and why the one next door, despite looking identical, is not even close.
+I build culinary tours with local guides who know which stall has the best bun cha in the city and why the one next door, despite looking identical, isn’t even close.

 An hour from Hanoi, Ninh Binh’s landscape of limestone karsts and rice paddies is often called “Ha Long Bay on land.”
 A sampan ride through Trang An’s caves and waterways is one of the most photogenic experiences in the country.